realfakedoors/memory_shuffle/README.md

 Part of The Odin Project's React Unit:
 https://www.theodinproject.com/lessons/memory-card

-Meant to demonstrate an understanding of useState and useEffect Hooks.
+Demonstrates an understanding of useState and useEffect hooks.

 Icons made by https://www.flaticon.com/authors/freepik